rdkit/rdkit/Docs/Book/RDKit_Book.rst

       This is typically needed for heteroatoms in aromatic rings.
 The classic example is the nitrogen atom in pyrrole.

+  12. ``updatePropertyCache``: re-calculates the explicit and implicit valences on all atoms.
+This generates exceptions for atoms in higher-than-allowed valence states.
+This step is required to catch some edge cases where input atoms with non-physical valences are accepted if they are flagged as aromatic.

 The individual steps can be toggled on or off when calling ``MolOps::sanitizeMol`` or ``Chem.SanitizeMol``.